 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

-Our Designated Safeguarding Leader (DSL) is Mrs. O'Sullivan
+Our Designated Safeguarding Leader (DSL) is Mrs. O'Sullivan, Partnership Assistant Head Teacher and Inclusion Leader.

-Our Deputy Designated Safeguarding Leaders (DDSL) are Mr. Griffiths, Executive Head Teacher, Miss James, Deputy Head Teacher and Mrs. Duncan, School Business Manager.
+Our Deputy Designated Safeguarding Leaders (DDSL) are Mr. Griffiths, Executive Head Teacher and Miss James, Deputy Head Teacher.

 The named governor responsible for safeguarding is Jan Milsom.